PrefectHQ/prefect/docs/concepts/infrastructure.md

 Infrastructure is attached to a deployment and is propagated to flow runs created for that deployment.
 Infrastructure is deserialized by the agent and it has two jobs:

 - Create execution environment infrastructure for the flow run.
-- Run a Python command to start the `prefect.engine` in the infrastructure, which executes the flow.
+- Run a Python command to start the `prefect.engine` in the infrastructure, which retrieves the flow from storage and executes the flow.

 The engine acquires and calls the flow.
 Infrastructure doesn't know anything about how the flow is stored, it's just passing a flow run ID to the engine.